typeshed-internal/stub_uploader/SECURITY.md

 ## Typeshed Data

-To ensure that a compromised typeshed repository can't lead to copromised stub packages, all typeshed data is verified by the stub uploader before building packages.
+To ensure that a compromised typeshed repository can't lead to compromised stub packages, all typeshed data is verified by the stub uploader before building packages.
 The stub uploader ensures that only stub and metadata files are added to the stub packages.
 This also means that no code from the